 Will Ecology adopt the universal waste aerosol cans rule?

-Until then, businesses must continue to manage aerosol cans according to the guidance below and all applicable dangerous waste regulations.
+At this time, we have not adopted the Environmental Protection Agency’s (EPA) rules for universal waste aerosol cans.
+Businesses must continue to manage aerosol cans according to the guidance below and all applicable dangerous waste regulations.

 Businesses that use aerosol cans need to handle these items correctly to protect their workers and the environment.
 Contents of aerosol cans are:

 - Under pressure.

 Because of these risks, it's important that businesses dispose of aerosol cans and their contents properly by completely emptying them.
 Completely empty aerosol cans do not designate as dangerous waste and can be recycled.

 If you are a household or individual looking for ways to recycle household items, please go to 1-800-RECYCLE.

 Empty aerosol cans do not count as dangerous waste.
 To completely empty an aerosol can: